Planning an event can be a daunting task, especially when you’re

 Start with setting a clear and realistic budget that outlines all expected expenses.

-2. How can I find affordable venues for my event?
+2. How can I find

 Research local community centers, parks, or look for venues that offer weekday discounts.